richard-underwood/cognito-srp-browser-client/README.md

 The client sends the secret block, timestamp and signature back to the server, and its identity is established.

+## SRP timestamp

+Amazon Cognito expects the timestamp to be in a specific format.
+Formatting the timestamp is outside the scope of this library, but I can recommend [luxon](https://moment.github.io/luxon/).
+The example below shows how.

 ## Sample using @aws-sdk/client-cognito-identity-provider

 ```js